2014 National Rx Drug Abuse Summit

 National Advisory Board

-Members of the Summit’s National Advisory Board guided program development and conference offerings.
-Once again, the Summit partnered with Inquisit, to identify, design and deliver cutting-edge Continuing Education programs for conference attendees.
+Members of the Summit’s National Advisory Board guide program development and conference offerings.
+Once again, the Summit has partnered with Inquisit, to identify, design and deliver cutting-edge Continuing Education programs for conference attendees.

 Operation UNITE (Unlawful Narcotics Investigations, Treatment and Education, Inc.) was created in 2003 by Congressman Harold “Hal” Rogers to rid communities of illegal drug use through a comprehensive approach that includes educating youth and the public, coordinating substance abuse treatment, and providing support for families and friends of substance abusers.
 UNITE serves a 32-county region in southern and eastern Kentucky.